iainfm/splatt/README.md

 Configurable flip of the captured image (for when the webcam is mounted upside down)

+Undo last shot, in case of false detections

 ## Planned features

 Auto-saving of shot trace static and video images with filename based on session name and date/time